liborty/TokenCrypt/README.md

 `zstd` an alternative compression, selectable with `-z` option to `ncrpt`.
 It needs to be installed with:
 `sudo apt-get install zstd`

+`tar` is used by `expcrypt` and `impcrypt` to pack the encrypted directory into a single archive file for more convenient and secure export/import.

-`dcrpt` issues a warning if any of the utilities are not installed.
+`dcrpt` issues a warning if any of the compression utilities are not installed.
 It is probably best to install them all.
 There is not much difference between lzma and zstd but they both have their fans. `lzma` appears to have slightly better compression rate and `zstd` is slightly faster and more controllable.
 Of course, to unpack/decrypt archives on a new machine, it must have the same compression/decompression utility installed, too.